ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

     // A pass through stream that has couchbackup's output
     // written to it and it then read by the S3 upload client.
-    // It has a 10MB internal buffer. const streamToUpload = new stream.PassThrough({highWaterMark: 10485760});
+    // It has a 10 MB internal buffer. const streamToUpload = new stream.PassThrough({highWaterMark: 10485760});

     // Set up S3 upload.